Helen McEntee

-Helen McEntee (born 8 June 1986) is an Irish Fine Gael politician who has served as Minister for Justice from June 2020 to November 2022.
-From April to November 2021, she became a minister without portfolio during a period of maternity leave.
-She is now a minister without portfolio for a second time during another period of maternity leave.
-She has been a Teachta Dála (TD) for the Meath East constituency since 2013.
-She previously served as Minister of State for European Affairs from 2017 to 2020 and Minister of State for Mental Health and Older People from 2016 to 2017.
+Helen McEntee (born 8 June 1986) is an Irish Fine Gael politician who has served as Minister for Foreign Affairs and Trade and Minister for Defence since November 2025 and deputy leader of Fine Gael since October 2024.
+A Teachta Dála (TD) for the Meath East constituency since 2013, she previously served as Minister for Education and Youth from January to November 2025 and Minister for Justice from 2020 to 2025 and as a minister of state from 2016 to 2020.